 You could also look at it as Tarantino’s own Wild Bunch, a story of outmoded gunslingers getting their last blast of glory.
 Leonardo DiCaprio and Brad Pitt play Rick Dalton and Cliff Booth, a fading TV star and his longtime stunt double, two aging guys who have practically grown up together.
 They were in clover when Rick was a ’50s TV star, on a western series with a jaunty horse-trot of a title, “Bounty Law.”
 But those days are gone, and Rick has been relegated to playing the heavy in random TV episodes.
 There’s not much for Cliff to do but to drive Rick around and keep him company, though if he occasionally shows glimmers of resentment toward his more famous pal, the loyalty between the two is unshakable.
 (Cliff, as the movie’s unseen narrator puts it, is “more than a brother and a little less than a wife” to Rick.)

 Cliff is also the more well-adjusted of the two, even though he has less money and less status than his TV-star friend.
 Rick lives in a comfortably appointed house on Cielo Drive—his new neighbors, renting the house next door, are newlyweds Tate and Polanski.
 Cliff lives in a disheveled trailer with a pit bull named Brandy, a sweetie-pie with a satin-gold coat and jaws of steel.
 But while Rick is rattled by insecurity over no longer being a leading man—he cries in gratitude when a pint-sized but ineffably wise young actor compliments him on a brief scene—Cliff takes everything in stride.
-He tools around town in his boss’s car, wearing a Hawaiian shirt as if it were a tuxedo—all of his class comes from the inside.
+He tools around the city and its environs, wearing a Hawaiian shirt as if it were a tuxedo—all of his class comes from the inside.
 He keeps seeing the same hippie girl around town, an underage cutie in tiny cutoff shorts and an even tinier crocheted top, a fringed suede bag swinging around her hips.
 She’s always hitchhiking, and one day, he offers her a lift.
 This strange, zonked-out girl (her name is Pussycat, and she’s played by Margaret Qualley), is part of the new generation that’s taking over Rick and Cliff’s world like a pernicious weed.
 She asks him to take him to Spahn Movie Ranch, a site formerly used in the making of movie and TV westerns.
 Now it’s a commune headed by charismatic sicko Charles Manson.
 Cliff doesn’t yet know that, but he remembers the ranch from its earlier days.
 The old world has merged with a new, more sinister one.

 Throughout Once Upon a Time in Hollywood, fiction and fact meet; sometimes they criss-cross and hurtle in opposite directions.
 But the setting always feels bracingly real: Tarantino’s 1969 Los Angeles is a dreamland of multi-hued bar and restaurant signs—in a lovely sequence, they blink on one by one at twilight, just as actors all around town are leaving their jobs for the day and moving toward that beckoning after-work drink.
 (The film, every frame of it stunning, was shot by veteran cinematographer and Tarantino regular Robert Richardson.)
 As the story’s mood turns dark, the recording of “California Dreamin’” you hear on the soundtrack isn’t the Mamas and the Papas’ creamy, sunset-flavored version, but a more foreboding one by José Feliciano, the sound of vultures circling.
 There are moments in Once Upon a Time in Hollywood that are purely terrifying.
 The movie’s tone shifts drastically during the finale, a sequence marked by ruthless, cartoonishly orchestrated violence—somehow it doesn’t fit, almost jolting the picture out of whack.
 But the movie’s final moment sets everything right, gently, a grace note of serenity in the context of an all-too-mad reality.